batman084/Overflow/README.md

 [Project Board](https://github.com/batman084/Overflow/projects/1)

 <h2>Weekly Updates - Week 3</h>
+<h3>Arnav and Jacob</h3>
+This week Arnav and Jacob worked on the to do section of myconnect as well as SQL for the database

+<h2>Weekly Updates - Week 3</h>
 <h3>Gautam and Dhruv</h3>
 This week Me (Gautam) and Dhruv worked on finally finishing up MyConnect on our project.
 We plan to work on ToDo and deployment this weekend.